“You have arrived at… home.”

 “Destination,” said the sat-nav.

 He stabbed the ‘home’ button.
 Then he stabbed again, and again.
-Then he growled and stabbed the world’s roads a thousand times.
-They didn't care.
-The sat nav simply created a new route, navigating the fractal-dense city in a wobbly circle.
+Then he ground his teeth and stabbed the world’s roads a thousand times.
+But nothing happened.
+Just a new route, navigating the fractal-dense city in a wobbly circle.

 Having a route was reassuring, though, no matter how tortuous and looped.
 He set off.